kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 We've made sure that the `teamValue`, `managerValue` and `homePitchValue` variables are properly storing the data-attributes values, regardless of whether or not the browser supports `dataset`.
 So in order to get those values on the page, we just need to tell our code to look at those variable values and place them inside the elements we pre-defined awhile ago with `document.querySelector()`.
 And [as MDN points out](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_data_attributes), it has performance issues.

-Some Notes
+Conclusion
 ----------
-* This is a very basic data-attribute implementation and, quite frankly, data-attribute implementations should be simple.
-Each link isn't overloaded with data-attributes that have over 100 character lines of copy...were that my data structure, I would use a per JS implementation and ignore attributes.
+This was a very basic data-attribute implementation and, quite frankly, data-attribute implementations should be simple.
+Each link isn't overloaded with data-attributes that have over 100 character lines of copy.

+Were that my data structure, I would use a pure JS implementation and ignore data-attributes.
 That's always been my opinion but reading [Divya Manian's excellent `dataset` post](https://dev.opera.com/articles/introduction-to-datasets/) justifies my feelings.

-* I admit to

-Cross-browser coding for android: as close to hell on earth as I've ever gotten.
+* Some other excellent posts on the

 http://ejohn.org/blog/html-5-data-attributes/

 make sure the CSS is consistent across all CodePen samples